lipoja/URLExtract/README.rst

     urls = extractor.find_urls("Text with URLs.
 Let's have URL janlipovsky.cz as an example.") print(urls) # prints: ['janlipovsky.cz']

-Or you can check if the text contains any URL at all and if it does then you can parse them.
+Or you can get generator over URLs in text by:

 .. code:: python